tycrek/degoogle/README.md

   - [Sia](https://sia.tech/) - Fully decentralized cloud storage.
   - [Tresorit](https://tresorit.com/) - Primarily meant for businesses, but offeres a free version for individuals as well. (thanks u/xNick26)
   - *Editor note: I'm not including MEGA.
 I do not recommend MEGA.
 It's far too controversial and far too difficult to figure out who actually owns the service.
 Also, it's a 5-eyes.*
-- Hangouts
+- Hangouts (instant messaging)
-  - [Telegram](https://telegram.org/) - Telegram is one of the biggest names out there for secure communication.
-Previously based in Russia, the company has since moved to Dubai.
   - [Signal](https://signal.org/) - Whistleblower and privacy advocate Edward Snowden recommends Signal.
   - [Tox](https://tox.chat/) - Tox is unique as it uses P2P technology to ensure the network *never* goes down, as long as there are users to keep it alive.
 They specifically say on the website "Tox has no central servers that can be raided, shut down, or forced to turn over data".
   - [Wire](https://wire.com/en/) - **14-eyes** - Uses end-to-end encryption.
 Looks to be more of a corporate service with tiered plans.
   - [Riot](https://about.riot.im/) - Open-source privacy-focused chat service with end-to-end encryption.
 They offer webapps, desktop apps, iOS, and Android (Play Store and F-Droid).
 Uses the "Matrix" protocol for decentralized communication.
 It is 100% free and open-source with no paid plans.
+  - [Threema](https://threema.ch/en) - Swiss-based GDPR-compliant instant messenger.
+Has apps for both iOS and Android.
+Unlike Signal, no phone number is required (nor is an email) to sign up.
+End-to-end encrypted.
+Thanks to @nathanvogel
   - *Editor note: See [this article](https://outline.com/BK8f7h) for why I didn't include WhatsApp and why you should NOT use it (if someone has a better Outline link, that would be much appreciated).*
+  - I have also **removed** Telegram.
+See [Issue #29](https://github.com/tycrek/degoogle/issues/29) from @arsv.
 - Gmail
   - [Protonmail](https://protonmail.com/) - One of the top privacy-focused email providers.
 Servers are in Switzerland in an underground guarded bunker that they claim can "survive a nuclear attack".
 I've used this frequently and it's pretty good.
   - [Tutanota](https://tutanota.com/) - **14-eyes** - Open-source.
 Also one of the top privacy-focused email providers.
 Located in Germany.